British Midland International: BMI-British Midland International

-Following research that had established that people in the UK tended to confuse British Midland with the Midland Bank or British Airways and that many outside the UK could not relate to the term "Midland", it launched a new corporate identity in 2001, rebranding the airline as BMI British Midland (subsequently shortened to BMI).
+Following research that had established that people in the UK tended to confuse British Midland with the Midland Bank or British Airways and that many outside the UK could not relate to the term "Midland", the air carrier launched a new corporate identity in 2001, rebranding the airline as BMI British Midland (subsequently shortened to BMI), officially from 1 February.
 Aircraft received a new livery of royal blue, white and a fading Union flag on the tail, along with the new lower case BMI logotype.
 Also in 2001, BMI introduced the Airbus A330-200, its first widebodied aircraft type, into the fleet to enable it to serve the United States and other long-haul destinations.
 Bilateral restrictions implemented in the 1977 Bermuda II agreement meant the airline could neither fly its own aircraft to the US from its main base at Heathrow nor sell tickets on codeshare flights operated by Star Alliance partner United Airlines from the airport, as had been planned.
 Instead, it launched flights from Manchester to Washington Dulles and Chicago O'Hare in May and June 2001 respectively.
 Initially, the new A330s operated both routes; however, the Washington service was subsequently downgraded to a narrowbody operation using a Boeing 757-200 leased from Icelandair before being axed in 2005.

 The airline carried 7.5 million passengers during 2002.
 By 2005, the total had risen to 10.1 million, the third highest of any UK airline.
 In early 2006, the Association of European Airlines (AEA) reported a drop in passengers carried and load factor for BMI mainline and regional services (excluding Bmibaby) whilst reporting increased loads for other AEA members over the same period.